Gustavo Kuerten: Personal life

 Kuerten was born in Florianópolis in southern Brazil and is of German heritage.
 He began playing tennis when he was six, an early start to a life and career marked by family tragedy.
 His father, Aldo, a former amateur tennis player, died of a heart attack in 1985 while umpiring a junior tennis match in Curitiba, when Kuerten was eight years old.
 His older brother, Raphael, is currently his business manager.
-His youngest brother, Guilherme, suffered prolonged oxygen deprivation and consequently irreparable brain damage during birth, and as a result suffered from cerebral palsey until his death in 2007.
+His youngest brother, Guilherme, suffered prolonged oxygen deprivation and consequently irreparable brain damage during birth, and as a result suffered from cerebral palsy until his death in 2007.
 Kuerten was deeply affected by his brother's daily struggles, later donating the entire prize money from one tournament he has won every year of his professional career so far to a hometown NGO that provides assistance for people suffering from similar disabilities.
 He gave every trophy he won to his younger brother as a souvenir, including the three miniature replicas of the French Open men's singles trophy.

 As a young player, Kuerten first learned from Carlos Alves.
 Alves would continue to coach Kuerten for the next 8 years.
 When he was 14 years old, Kuerten met Larri Passos who would be his coach for the following 15 years.
 Passos convinced Kuerten and his family that the youth was talented enough to make a living out of playing tennis.
 The two started traveling all over the world to participate in junior tournaments.
 Kuerten turned professional in 1995.

 In 2000, he founded the Gustavo Kuerten Institute, a non-profit philanthropic association based in Florianópolis in support of children and disabled people.

 Since retirement he has settled down in his place of birth, the Brazilian island of Florianópolis, where he is an active member in the lakeside district of Lagoa da Conceição.
 He still enjoys teaching and playing tennis with the local enthusiasts.
 In his hometown, he is known as the "Cachorro Grande" ("Big Dog").
 He is an avid surfer.

 Kuerten was accepted to a drama course at CEART, the Center of Arts of Santa Catarina State University (UDESC) in Florianópolis.
 He began his studies there on 16 February 2009.

 In November 2010, on his brother Guilherme's birthday, he married Mariana Soncini and the couple have a daughter and a son.

 In October 2016 he was in court for tax evasion, related to income earned from copyright and image rights between 1995 and 2002, and in November was ordered to pay 7 million R$ (appr.
 US$2 million).

 His favourite football team is Brazilian Avaí Futebol Clube.
 He is a distant cousin to model and TV presenter, Renata Kuerten.

+Kuerten and his brother Guilherme had the custom of watching the Johnny Bravo cartoon during training breaks.